Skating Club of Boston: Club activities

 Like many other skating clubs in North America, The Skating Club of Boston includes many social and volunteer activities along with skater development and athlete training.
 These include special dinners acknowledging volunteers, awards banquets celebrating skater achievements and competitions, and special exhibitions supporting community programs and athlete development.
 The Club supports a junior activities program encouraging leadership and community activities with its junior members.

 The Boston Open is held annually in September and attracts skaters from across New England.
 Every spring the club showcases its many talented skaters in Ice Chips, the longest continuous run of any skating carnival in the world.
 In addition to the skaters training for local, national, and world competitions, the Club programming includes several of its own Theatre On Ice teams and provides a high performance skating program for youth interested in accelerated training, both on and off the ice.
 The club is affiliated with Team Excel, a synchronized skating organization.

 The Club has hosted the United States Figure Skating Championships seven times, most recently in January 2014.
 In 2016, the Club hosted the ISU World Figure Skating Championships, a first for the city of Boston.
-The Club also hosted the 2011 U.S. U.S. Synchronized Skating Championships and the 2013 ISU World Synchronized Skating Championships.
+The Club also hosted the 2011 U.S. Synchronized Skating Championships and the 2013 ISU World Synchronized Skating Championships.